 - earn a minimum 2.5 overall cumulative GPA

-- submission of the Teacher Preparation Program application WHETHER OR NOT ALL REQUIREMENTS ARE MET
+- submit the Teacher Preparation Program admission application WHETHER OR NOT ALL REQUIREMENTS ARE MET

 In addition to the university admission requirements, all teacher certification majors (Art or Music Education, Early Childhood Education, Elementary Education, Middle School Education, Secondary Education and Teaching, and Kinesiology-Health & PE) must apply for admission into the Teacher Preparation Program and be formally admitted into the program to continue to pursue a degree in teacher education.

-All students must apply no later than the semester in which the student will earn 45 credit hours.
+A student must apply no later than the semester in which the student will have attempted 45 credit hours.
+A change-of-major or a transfer student who enters the College of Education with more than 30 credit hours may attempt 30 additional credit hours before the application is due.
 You must apply for admission into the Teacher Preparation Program whether or not all admission requirements are met.

-- Student MUST complete the online admission application for the Teacher Preparation Program in the semester in which they will have earned 45 semester hours.
+- A student MUST complete the Teacher Preparation Program admission application during the semester in which the student will have attempted 45 credit hours.

-- Please know that you will not be admitted into the UL Lafayette Teacher Preparation Program until you meet all the requirements.
-The letter you are writing is to request an extension to remain in the College of Education while you pursue the requirements.
-The purpose of the letter is not to request an exception; there are no exceptions for admittance into UL Lafayette Teacher Preparation Program.
-Extension letters are due on the last day to drop with a grade of “W” each semester.
+- Please know that a student will not be admitted into the UL Lafayette Teacher Preparation Program until all requirements are met.
+The purpose of the form is to request an extension to remain in the College of Education while a student pursues the requirements for admission into the Teacher Preparation Program.
+The purpose of the form is not to request an exception; there are no exceptions for admittance into UL Lafayette Teacher Preparation Program.
+The extension form is due by the last day to drop with a grade of “W” each semester.